cancer awareness

 Although the study offers the prospect of targeted therapy for women with breast cancer that is currently difficult to treat, both screening and prescribing practices need to improve for such discoveries to realise their full potential.
 A recent news feature in Nature Biotechnology highlights differing views on testing as well as the problems associated with diagnostic tests for HER2 – both of which may be compromising women’s access to appropriate and effective treatment.

-One Response to “New Breast Cancer Subtype”
+One thought on “New Breast Cancer Subtype”

 Leave a Reply